Leaders Logo

 In this controller, we have a Clone method that accepts a product ID, clones the corresponding product, and adds the new product to the list.

-Handling Objects with the Prototype Pattern
+Manipulating Objects with the Prototype Pattern

 One of the main applications of the Prototype pattern is the manipulation of complex objects.
 Consider a scenario where we have products with various properties and relationships.
 We can expand our implementation to include a Category object, which has a list of products.